travisrmetz/w251-project/README.md

 *[Return to contents](#Contents)*

 ## 5.3 Performance on a Notional Vessel Transit
 We consider a four-hour period in the test area defined above.
-A notional vessel is in position TODO on a course of 208° true---that is, referenced to true north---at a speed of 12 nautical miles per hour or _knots_.
+A notional vessel is in position TODO on a course of 208° true—that is, referenced to true north—at a speed of 12 nautical miles per hour or _knots_.
 A nautical mile is slightly longer than a statute mile.
 The vessel employs our system to fix its position hourly beginning at 22:00 UTC.
 The chart below is overlaid with the vessel's actual positions in blue and predicted positions in red.

 ![Notional transit](https://github.com/travisrmetz/w251-project/blob/master/report_images/chart_12200.png)